 In DUI cases, a defendant is INELIGIBLE for ARD if any of the following conditions apply:

-3. Child(ren) under 14 years of age in defendant’s vehicle
+- Child(ren) under 14 years of age in the defendant’s vehicle

-4. Defendant is uninsured and has prior history of license suspensions for non-insurance
+- The defendant is uninsured and has a prior history of license suspensions for non-insurance

 In Non-DUI cases, the following circumstances will cause the defendant to be INELIGIBLE for ARD:

-Obstructing governmental operations, witness intimidation, threats to public safety; and
+- Obstructing governmental operations, witness intimidation, threats to public safety; and Animal cruelty